kenlt-uk/docker-ckan/README.md

 When you have to make changes to the CKAN config file, `production.ini`, update the `production.ini` file located in `ckan/setup` project to get a faster turn around time.
 Changing it on `ckan-base/setup` will increase the turn around time to more than 10 minutes rather than under 5 minutes within the `ckan` project. `production.ini` has been left in `ckan-base` because the Dockerfile in `ckan-base` has references to it.

+### Useful tips during development

+#### Problems logging in

+If you cannot log in with the credentials in your `.env` file, it's possible that the CKAN auth session has been corrupted, perhaps due to restarting the stack.
+As there may be a number of reasons why it is failing, you can try these to resolve it:

+- clear all the application cookies from the browser
+- recreate the admin user in the container - `paster --plugin=ckan sysadmin add admin email=admin@localhost name=admin -c $CKAN_INI`

+#### Docker container is not staying up

+If the CKAN container is unable to stay healthy, it's possible that there has been a code change in your CKAN or extension code, so move the targeted source folder, e.g `src/2.7` to `src/2.7.bak`, if you want to still see your changes, or delete the folder.
+Then run `./scripts/bootstrap.sh` to download all the repositories again and start fresh.

+If the problem persists even after running a `./scripts/reset-ckan.sh`, it may be possible that there is an issue with the docker images / containers.
+In this case it's best to clear docker images and volumes down entirely.
+These commands will enable you to do that, note that they will remove images and volumes so only use this as a last resort.

+    docker volume rm $(docker volume ls --filter dangling=true -q) docker rmi -f $(docker images --filter dangling=true -qa) docker stop $(docker ps -aq)
+    docker rm $(docker ps -aq)
+    docker network prune -f
+    docker rmi -f $(docker images --filter dangling=true -qa)

+#### Manually running a harvest job

+In order to run a harvest job manually, you need to run these commands on the container -

+    paster --plugin=ckanext-harvest harvester run_test test-harvest-source-name -c $CKAN_INI

+The `test-harvest-source-name` can be derived from the URL after creating a harvest source.

 ### Running tests for extensions

 #### ckanext-harvest